Raygunpewpew1/MTG-Fetcher/README.md

 ## About

 This project was developed using **Delphi Community Edition**, a free version of Embarcadero Delphi intended for individual developers, open-source projects, and small companies.
 It leverages Delphi’s powerful FireMonkey (FMX) framework to create a cross-platform application with support for Windows and Android.
+It needs A lot of work!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 The application retrieves MTG card data directly from Scryfall, enabling advanced features such as:
 - Card image viewing (including support for double-faced cards).